 It's a good idea to get speaker harnesses along with your new speakers.
-They'll allow you to attach the new speakers to the plugs that connect to the Jeep factory speakers, and they make it easier to reinstall the factory speakers if you ever sell your Jeep (Crutchfield includes these wiring harnesses free with every speaker order).
+They'll allow you to attach the new speakers to the plugs that connect to the Jeep factory speakers, and they make it easier to reinstall the factory speakers if you ever sell your Jeep.
+These wiring harnesses are available at a deep discount with your Crutchfield speaker order.

 Front speakers: Each of the front dash openings houses a 4" speaker and a tweeter, and you can access the location by removing two small screws.
 The easiest upgrade is to install 4" coaxial speakers and remove the factory tweeters.
 If you're willing to do a little work, you can put a nice set of 4" components up front, but you'll have to fashion mounting plates for aftermarket tweeters.

-Sound bar speakers: You only have to remove a few screws to replace these speakers, and you have enough room for almost any 5-1/4" speakers to fit.
+Sound bar speakers: You only have to remove a few screws to replace these speakers, and you have enough room for almost any 5-1/4" speakers.

 Custom speaker installations

-Since it's such a popular vehicle, the Wrangler Unlimited has several options available for putting speakers in other locations.
+Since it's such a popular vehicle, the Wrangler Unlimited offers several options if you want to add speakers in other locations.
 These options also let you use larger 6-1/2" speakers, rather than being limited to 4" or 5-1/4" sizes.